openstack/heat/doc/source/template_guide/contrib.rst

 .. rubric:: This resource is not enabled by default.

-This plugin enables dynamic creation of Nova flavours through Heat.
+This plugin enables dynamic creation of Nova flavors through Heat.
 You can find more information in the `README
 <https://github.com/openstack/heat/blob/master/contrib/nova_flavor/nova_flavor
 /README.md>`_.